rtablada/Simple-GuardBuilder/readme.md

 This repository is a simple build interface for Laravel 4.

 This will allow you to create customized Guardfiles for your project

+Currently under Development, this will let you install through composer, add a service provider, pull and customize a config, and then run `php artisan guard:deploy`.